 We have experience of advising owner-occupiers and intended owner-occupiers on:

-- developing new premises and extending/redeveloping existing premises
+- Developing new premises and extending/redeveloping existing premises; and

 We have experience of advising GP tenants on: